MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk.md

 ---
-title: Connect Zendesk to Defender for Cloud Apps (Preview)
+title: Connect Zendesk to Defender for Cloud Apps
 description: This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Zendesk using the App Connector APIs. ms.date: 11/09/2021 ms.topic: how-to
 ---
-# Connect Zendesk to Microsoft Defender for Cloud Apps (Preview)
+# Connect Zendesk to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]